o3de/o3de.org/content/docs/userguide/lumberyard-remote-console.md

+description: ' Use console commands to modify and configure the &ALYlong; runtime application. '
+slug: lumberyard-remote-console
+title: '&remote-console;'
+---
 # Universal Remote Console<a name="lumberyard-remote-console"></a>

 You can use **Console** commands to modify and configure the Lumberyard runtime application\.
 On a PC, the **Console** is available from Lumberyard Editor or the game\.
 But for mobile platforms you must use a separate Windows\-based application called the Universal Remote Console\.
 With the Universal Remote Console you can use the IP address of the machine running the Lumberyard game to connect to a remote instance of Lumberyard\.